 Related: 10 Best Grow Lights for Growing Weed Indoors for specific grow lights to best suit individual grower's needs.

 Some say cannabis got the name 'pot' because early growers would move the pots they’d planted in as needed.
 With marijuana restricted and illegal in some places, people who grew (and in some cases still grow) had to be creative!
 The pot provided the freedom to create the best environment depending on what was available.

 This is even more the case with autoflowers.
 Autoflowering cannabis is a really smart plant!
 She can sense her environment and grow accordingly.
 Much like a goldfish in either a fishbowl, aquarium, or ocean, your plant’s size depends on the size of its container.
 An autoflowering seed has the same potential-- it just depends on what you plant it in—the bigger the pot, the bigger the plant (which means more pot).

 To help you decide how much autoflowering cannabis you’d like to grow, we made our grow kits in three different sizes:

-If you want to grow a tiny little cannabis plant that will be perfect for your desk or just as a little experiment for the kitchen windowsill, a ½ gallon pot will grow an autoflowering marijuana plant less than 2 feet tall.
+If you want to grow an adorable dwarf weed plant, perfect for your desk or just as a little experiment for the kitchen windowsill, a ½ gallon pot will grow an autoflowering marijuana plant less than 2 feet tall.
 This the smallest grow box we'd recommend and these mini weed plants are captivating!
 How much you harvest will largely depend on the genetics and how much light you give the plant.
 It will need more frequent watering due to its small size.